reeb-2000/Audio-Deepfake-Detection/README.md

 Could be adapted for real-time use

 Limitations:
-Needs a lot of data to train effectively
-Slightly heavy model, so it might need a bit of tuning to work smoothly.
+Needs a lot of data to train effectively, slightly heavy model, so it might need a bit of tuning to work smoothly.

 3. LCNN (Lightweight CNN)